NawrizTurjo/Hop-Mania-Term-Project-L1-T1-/README.md

 # Term-Project-L1-T1-

-A Simple Jump to score game created using igraohics library inspired by google hop mania game
+A Simple Jump to score game created using igraphics library inspired by google hop mania game

 A project for L1-T1 BUET CSE '21